 - Will your instructors be familiar with selected devices?

 - What do we really mean when we say “mobile”?
 This term is used loosely to refer to various technologies (smartphones, tablets, minis, smartwatches).
 Be specific about the devices your audience will be using.

 Additional questions regarding, devices will include:

 - Do you have a solid infrastructure?
 For new tools to be useful, strategy to succeed, and the content to flow right, infrastructure must be in place to carry the entirety of the course you are offering.

-- Also, if students are going to be using the Internet, in order to take the course that relies on cloud services, you should count with an Internet connection that is fast enough, with Wi-Fi or 3G/4G coverage.
+- Also, if students are going to be using the Internet, in order to take a course that relies on cloud services, you should count on an Internet connection that is fast enough, with Wi-Fi or 3G/4G coverage.